FerretDB/FerretDB/website/blog/2023-01-31-ferretdb-v-0-9-0-developer-preview.md

 date: 2023-01-31
 ---

-FerretDB 0.9.0 brings with it amazing new features, especially the initial support for aggregation pipelines.
+FerretDB 0.9.0 brings exciting new features, such as support for aggregation pipelines.

 ![FerretDB v0.9.0 - Developer Preview](/img/blog/developer_preview.png)

 <!--truncate-->

-We just rolled out our first Developer Preview - FerretDB v0.9.0, and we are so excited to show you all the exciting updates now available for you.
+We just rolled out our first Developer Preview - FerretDB v0.9.0, and we are so excited to show you all the new updates now available for you.
+The changes mentioned in this article are not exhaustive - see [our release notes on GitHUb](https://github.com/FerretDB/FerretDB/releases/tag/v0.9.0) for the full list.
 This version of [FerretDB](https://www.ferretdb.io) brings us closer to our mission of providing you with a true open-source alternative to MongoDB that supports more real-world use cases.

 All this wouldn't be possible without the support of our community and everyone who contributed immensely to this release through their feedback, code, and support.